Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

-First, the Regge models we have shown, either based on the \cite{Pelaez:2003ky} or the asymptotic forms of the Veneziano model, are particularly robust for the high-$s$ dependence and small $t$.
-As shown for $F^-(s,t)$ in Fig.~\ref{fig:reggecomp} these two models produce consistent descriptions of the close to forward region on the $s$ variable.
-As a result it is irrelevant whether we use one or the other inside our FDR and $S$, $P$ partial-wave projected dispersion relations.
-However, the $\ell\geq2$ fixed-$t$ sum rules of section~\ref{sec:sumrules} receive substantial contributions from this asymptotic region from terms with derivatives on the $t$-variable, in particular second and third order derivatives.
-Unfortunately, the second or third derivatives with respect to $t$ of these models are no longer compatible, as shown in Fig.~\ref{fig:reggecomp}.
+First, the Regge models we have shown, either based on \cite{Pelaez:2003ky} or the asymptotic forms of the Veneziano model, are particularly robust for the high-$s$ dependence and small $t$.
+As shown in Fig.~\ref{fig:reggecomp}, for $\im F^-(s,t)$ these two models produce consistent descriptions of the close-to-forward region in the $s$ variable.
+As a result, it is irrelevant whether we use one or the other inside our FDR and $S$, $P$ partial-wave projected dispersion relations.
+However, the $\ell\geq2$ fixed-$t$ sum rules of section~\ref{sec:sumrules} receive substantial contributions from this asymptotic region from terms with derivatives on the $t$-variable, in particular second and third-order derivatives.
+Unfortunately, the second or third derivatives with respect to $t$ of these models are no longer compatible.
+This is illustrated in Fig.~\ref{fig:reggecomp} already for the first and second derivatives.
 Thus, just for the $D$-wave sum rules, we have considered the average of the two models with a combined uncertainty coming from the statistical ones and a systematic error estimated as the difference between the two models.
-Fortunately, this does not occur for the sum rules obtained from hyperbolic dispersion relations, for which this contribution is negligible and are therefore much more precise and reliable.
+Fortunately, this contribution is negligible for the sum rules obtained from hyperbolic dispersion relations, which are therefore much more precise and reliable.

-Finally, let us recall that for \pipikk the only dispersive representation we have in the physical region comes from partial-wave HDR relations obtained in Section~\ref{sec:DR} above.
-In such case, we take integrals over $b$ for a family of $(s-a)(u-a)=b$ hyperbola, while keeping a fixed to the {\it negative} value $a=-10.9 M_\pi^2$ (see \ref{app:Applicability}).
-This means that the exponent $\alpha_{K^*}+a \alpha'_{K^*}<\alpha_{K^*}$ and thus the Regge contribution to the $\pi\pi\rightarrow\bar KK$ dispersion relations, given the same number of subtractions, is suppressed with respect to its size in \cite{Buettiker:2003pp}, where $a=0$.
-This allows us to consider less subtractions without Regge contributions becoming too large.
-Of course this same suppression occurs for the high-energy $\pipikk$ contributions to the \pik partial-wave dispersion relations obtained from HDR, where now $a=-10 M_\pi^2$.
+Second, let us recall that for \pipikk the only dispersive representation we have in the physical region comes from partial-wave HDR relations obtained in Section~\ref{sec:DR} above.
+In such case, we take integrals over $b$ for a family of $(s-a)(u-a)=b$ hyperbola, while keeping the {\it negative} value $a=-10.9 M_\pi^2$ fixed (see \ref{app:Applicability}).
+This means that the exponent $\alpha_{K^*}+a \alpha'_{K^*}<\alpha_{K^*}$ and thus the Regge contribution to the $\pi\pi\rightarrow\bar KK$ dispersion relations, given the same number of subtractions, is suppressed when compared to its size in \cite{Buettiker:2003pp}, where $a=0$.
+This allows us to consider fewer subtractions without Regge contributions becoming too large.
+Of course, this same suppression occurs for the high-energy $\pipikk$ contributions to the \pik partial-wave dispersion relations obtained from HDR, where now $a=-10 M_\pi^2$.

-\subsection{Tests of the Dispersive Representation.}
+\subsection{Tests of the dispersive representation.}